Knowledgeable Des Moines Personal Injury Lawyers Serving WA

 What is MMI?

 MMI stands for “Maximum Medical Improvement.”
 Typically, your healthcare provider will issue a letter stating that you have reached MMI.
 Reaching MMI does not necessarily mean that you won’t have any more medical expenses – it just means that no significant improvement is expected.
 An MMI letter carries various legal consequences and is frequently an important factor in calculating the medical expenses component of your damages.
+Our helpful and highly knowledgeable Des Moines personal injury attorneys can answer your questions about all aspects of your personal injury claim.

 Call our Des Moines Personal Injury Attorneys today at 1-800-925-1875 or complete our online contact form to schedule your free initial consultation, so that we can discuss your case and advise you of your options.